 With the coming of spring and warmer weather conditions, snakes of many species are through hunkering down, making human encounters with these elusive creatures more likely.
-Although most native snakes are harmless, the California Department of Fish and Wildlife (CDFW) recommends steering clear of the venomous rattlesnake – and knowing what to do in the event of a strike.
+Although most native snakes are harmless, the California Department of Fish and Wildlife (CDFW) recommends giving the venomous rattlesnake a wide berth – and knowing what to do in the event of a strike.

 Rattlesnakes are widespread in California and are found in a variety of habitat throughout the state from coastal to desert.
 They may also turn up around homes and yards in brushy areas and under wood piles.
 Generally not aggressive, rattlesnakes will likely retreat if given room or not deliberately provoked or threatened.
 Most bites occur when a rattlesnake is handled or accidentally touched by someone walking or climbing.

 On rare occasions, rattlesnake bites have caused severe injury – even death.
 However, the potential of encountering a rattlesnake should not deter anyone from venturing outdoors.
 The California Poison Control System notes that the chances of being bitten are small compared to the risk of other environmental injuries.
 Most bites occur between the months of April and October when snakes and humans are most active outdoors, but there are precautions that can and should be taken to lessen the chances of being bitten.